isaksky/suggest-db-indices/README.md

 ```ruby
     SuggestDbIndices.go! :mode => :conservative
 ```
+## Todo
+This tool should be a rake task.

 ## Changes
 0.0.3 (July 4, 2012) - Added justification for each index added, made log file handling more robust